Change of child support assessment

 Change of assessment FAQs

 Yes, child support payments may be reduced if your circumstances change.
-You would need to apply for a change of assessment with the relevant authority.
+An application for a change of assessment with the relevant authority is generally involved.
 Grounds for reduction generally include a decrease in income, increased care responsibilities, or changes in the other parent's financial situation.
-The outcome depends on your specific circumstances, so it is advisable to speak with a licensed lawyer about your situation.
+The outcome depends on the specific circumstances, and people often speak with a licensed lawyer about their situation.

-To apply for a change of assessment, you generally need to contact the child support authority and submit a formal application.
-You will typically need to provide updated financial information and evidence of the circumstances that have changed.
+To apply for a change of assessment, the process generally involves contacting the child support authority and submitting a formal application.
+The process typically involves updated financial information and evidence of the circumstances that have changed.
 The process and required documentation may vary depending on your situation.
 A licensed lawyer can guide you through the application process and help prepare your documentation.

 Reassessment may be allowed for various reasons, including significant income changes, changes in care arrangements, changes in living costs, or changes in the other parent's circumstances.
 The child support guidelines outline specific grounds that may justify a reassessment.
 Each case depends on its individual facts.
 A licensed lawyer can advise whether your circumstances may qualify for reassessment.

 Yes, income changes can significantly affect child support payments.
 Both increases and decreases in income may trigger a reassessment of your obligations.
 Changes are generally assessed based on your current financial circumstances rather than historical income.
-If your income has changed, it is worth discussing your situation with a licensed lawyer to understand your options.
+Where income has changed, people often discuss their situation with a licensed lawyer to understand their options.